 My dear friend Rebecca moved to Missouri last year, and in addition to her many family activities and house-renovation projects, she is exploring a new artistic realm.
-When she posted this image of her latest porch-mildew work, I was inspired to write a bit of ArtSpeak to help solidify this emerging genre.
+When she posted this image of her latest pressure-washer work in the porch-mildew medium, I was inspired to write a bit of ArtSpeak to help solidify this emerging genre.

 Under Pressure – an Exploration of Meta-Patterns